Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 # Summit Bike Co.
+Mountain Bike Shop

 ## Purpose
 Summit Bike Co. is a mountain bike stockist based in UK that offers both an online shopping experience, as well as the option of visiting their stores.
 Shoppers can register as an account holder and are able to save contact, delivery and payment information under their own profile.
 Shoppers without an account are also able to make purchases but their contact, delivery and payment information will not be retained by Summit Bike Co.
-All products on the website will have a full specification and description of each bike model, along with a selection of sizes and required quantity to assist shoppers in choosing a mountain bike best suited to their requirements.
+All products on the website will have a full specification and description of each bike model, along with price, a selection of sizes and required quantity to assist shoppers in choosing a mountain bike best suited to their requirements.
 A link on each individual product page gives the user quick access to the 'Buying Guides' section, should they need help with their decision.
 Summit Bike Co. participates in the UK Government 'Cycle to Work' initiative and have designed a simple process to assist employers in joining the scheme.
 General company information is present in the 'About Us' and 'Contact Us' sections.
 Summit Bike Co. also offers shoppers the option of subscribing to their monthly newsletter.
 Shoppers can stay in touch by following the social media of Summit Bike Co.

 ## High level overview of user roles within Summit Bike Co:

-* **Superuser (admin)** - has full CRUD (create, read (view), update, delete) from the admin panel and across all frontend pages
+* **Superuser (admin)** (and 'store owner' if applicable) - has full CRUD (create, read (view), update, delete) from the admin panel and across all frontend pages
-* **Registered User** - will have full CRUD to their own Profile information (My Profile page) and the products within their own Shopping Bag (Checkout page).
-They will have read only access to all other pages.
+* **Registered Users (account holders)** - will have full CRUD to their own Profile information (My Profile page); be able to edit and delete products within their own Shopping Bag (Checkout page); and read only access to their own Order History (My Profile page) and to all other website pages.
-* **Unregistered User** - will have
-* **Store Owner** -
+* **Unregistered Users** - will be able to edit and delete products within their own Shopping Bag (Checkout page); and have read only access to all web pages - but no access to the My Profile page.

 ## The Summit Bike Co. website pages are as follows:
 * **Home** (index.html): landing page
-* **All Mountain Bikes**: opens the 'product' page. <br>
+* **All Mountain Bikes**: dropdown opens the 'product' page.
+The options: 'By Price', By Rating'; 'By Brand'; 'By Type'; and 'All Bikes' are different sort options of the various products sold by Summit Bike Co.<br>
-The page: 'bike_detail' detail can then be accessed from 'product' page.
+The page: 'bike_detail' (which displays individual product information), can then be accessed from the chosen sort of the 'product' page.
 * **Buying Guides**: dropdown reveals:  'What is a Mountain Bike'; 'Mountain Bike Sizing Guide'. <br>
 * **About Us**: dropdown reveals:  'Who We Are'; 'Cycle to Work Scheme; 'Terms and Conditions'.<br>
 * **Contact Us**: dropdown reveals:  'Contact Details'.<br>
-* **My Account**: dropdown reveals:  'Add a Product'; 'My Profile'; 'Logout'.<br>
+* **My Account**: dropdown reveals:  'Stock Management'; 'My Profile'; 'Logout'.<br>
-The page 'Add a Product' is permissions based and only appears if the user is 'admin'.<br>
+The page 'Stock Management' is permissions based and only appears if the user is a superuser (admin).<br>
-The page 'My Profile' only appears if the user is registered. <br>
+The page 'My Profile' only appears if the user is registered (account holder). <br>
 **Allauth Account pages**
 * **Logout**: visible when users are logged in
 * **Login**: visible when users are logged out
-* **Sign Up**: visible when users are logged out
+* **Register**: visible when users are logged out

 The live project can be found [here]()